Do Go On - 341 - The Unkillable Solider, Adrian Carton de Wiart

 Incredible.

-And when the First World War broke out in 1914, I listened to a few camelcore bands.
+When the First World War broke out in 1914,

 I love it when you hate yourself.